 University of Surrey to become trial site for new Covid-19 vaccine developed by Imperial College London

-The University of Surrey has been selected as one of the investigational sites in a clinical trial for a new Covid-19 vaccine.
+The University of Surrey has been selected as one of the locations to trial a new Covid-19 vaccine.

 Developed by scientists from Imperial College London, the vaccine is currently undergoing the first phase of human testing.
 The next phase of the trial will see more human testing at a number of additional sites across the country including at the University of Surrey.